Top Affordable 55+ Communities in Eastern Pennsylvania

 Royersford is about the same distance from Allentown, Reading, and Philly, so Village of Willow Run residents have the advantage of being close to all three.

-This tight-knit active adult community of 150 resale single-family homes was built from 1999 to 2003.
-The floor plans range from 1,100 to 1,900 square feet, and have two or three bedrooms, two to three bathrooms, and attached one- or two-car garages.
+Built from 1999 to 2003, this tight-knit active adult community has 150 single-family homes.
+The floor plans range from 1,100 to 1,900 square feet.
+They offer two or three bedrooms, two to three bathrooms, and attached one- or two-car garages.

 The Greens at Westover – Norristown, PA